 Possible Drawbacks: Metal traps can make a lot of noise when they hit the ground which may spook cats.
 No “give” if cats start jumping around which may increase potential for injury.
 May be light enough for cats to move.
 Thin propping mechanism.

+Purchasing and more information.
 Thanks to Tomahawk Live Traps

 PVC Drop Trap